geekprojects/ufc/README.md

 UFC defines its own abstract commands and data references.
 Each simulator/aircraft can then map these to their specific definitions.

+Devices can then read from this common structure to present data and send commands without any simulator/aircraft specific changes.

-The ability to use Lua to transform data and commands to and from the common format is coming soon!
+Note: The ability to use Lua to transform data and commands to and from the common format is coming soon!